 Spring’s warmer and wetter weather can play havoc with stone and pome fruit trees.
 If left unchecked, fungal diseases may run rampant.
 Brown rot of mayhaw is one such fungal disease to be on the lookout for.
 What is mayhaw brown rot?
 Read on to learn about the symptoms of a mayhaw with brown rot and about mayhaw brown rot control.

 What is Mayhaw Brown Rot?

-As mentioned, brown rot of mayhaw is a fungal disease cause by two fungi in the genus Monilinia, usually M. fructicola but less often, M. laxa.
+As mentioned, brown rot of mayhaw is a fungal disease caused by two fungi in the genus Monilinia, usually M. fructicola but less often, M. laxa.
 A healthy mayhaw with brown rot will undoubtedly survive, but it is still best to control the disease as soon as possible since if left unchecked, losses of up to 50% may occur.

 The fungi responsible for this disease are spread by the wind or on nearby plants that are also susceptible and infected.
 The spores may also be spread by insects that are attracted to the rotting fruit.
 Wounds opened up by insect feeding leave the fruit susceptible to contagion.